 Foreign Operations - We own and operate manufacturing operations in Mexico.
 As discussed under "Joint Ventures", we also have joint venture investments in Mexico, Brazil and China.
 As these operations continue to expand, their success will depend, in part, on our and our partners' ability to anticipate and effectively manage certain risks inherent in international operations, including: enforcing agreements and collecting receivables through certain foreign legal systems, payment cycles of foreign customers, compliance with foreign tax laws, general economic and political conditions in these countries and compliance with foreign laws and regulations.
+The joint venture investments in China and Brazil are currently generating losses due to relocation costs associated with moves to new facilities and start-up costs associated with a new product line.
+We anticipate these transition costs and related losses to continue through the remainder of fiscal year 2012, which may result in the need for additional future capital contributions to fund the operations of these joint venture investments.

 Currency Exchange Rate Fluctuations - Our sales are denominated in U.S. dollars.
 We have manufacturing operations in Mexico, and as a result, a portion of our manufacturing costs are incurred in Mexican pesos.
 Therefore, fluctuations in the U.S. dollar / Mexican peso exchange rate may have a material effect on our profitability, cash flows and financial position, and may significantly affect the comparability of our results between financial periods.
 Any depreciation in the value of the U.S. dollar in relation to the value of the Mexican peso will adversely affect the cost of our Mexican operations when translated into U.S. dollars.
-Similarly, any appreciation in the value of the U.S. dollar in relation to the value of the Mexican peso will adversely affect the cost of our Mexican operations when translated into U.S. dollars.
-Similarly, any appreciations when translated into U.S. dollars.
+Similarly, any appreciation in the value of the U.S. dollar in relation to the value of the Mexican peso will decrease the cost of our Mexican operations when translated into U.S. dollars.
 As described in Derivative Instruments included in the Notes to Financial Statements contained herein, we have entered into weekly Mexican peso currency option contracts to minimize the volatility resulting from changes in the exchange rates between the U.S. dollar and the Mexican peso.
 There can be no assurances that the peso currency option contracts will eliminate our exchange rate risk associated with our Mexican operations.